- Name: Chang Zheng-2 (CZ-2), or Long March 2

 - Contractor: China Academy of Launch Vehicle Technology (CALT, CASC 1st Academy); Shanghai Academy of Spaceflight Technology (SAST, CASC 8th Academy)

 - Launch site: Jiuquan, Taiyuan, Xichang

-The Long March 2 (Chang Zheng 2, or CZ-2) is a liquid-fuelled, two-stage space launch vehicle designed to loft satellites to Low Earth Orbit (LEO).
-Developed from the Dong Feng 5 (DF-5, CSS-4) intercontinental ballistic missile (ICBM), the CZ-2 also served as the baseline model for the subsequent CZ-2E/F, CZ-3, and CZ-4 launch vehicle families.
+The CZ-2 (Chang Zheng-2, or Long March 2) is a liquid-fuelled, two-stage space launch vehicle designed to loft satellites to Low Earth Orbit (LEO).
+Developed from the DF-5 (CSS-4) intercontinental ballistic missile, the CZ-2 also served as the baseline model for the subsequent CZ-2E/F, CZ-3, and CZ-4 launcher families.

 In 1965, the Chinese military proposed the DF-5, a two-stage, liquid-propellant ICBM with a range of 10,000 km.
 The development of the missile was assigned to the 1st Academy of the Ministry of Astronautics, with two U.S.-trained rocket engineers, Tu Shou’e and Ren Xinmin, in charge of the missile’s overall design and rocket engine respectively.